komalinandamuri/MindValut/README.md

 # MindValut
-  This is a Flashcard website I tried making
+  This is a Flashcard website I'm trying make